 16. Random Planting to Add Colour

-Having vibrant colours in your yard is a wonderful way to improve the mood and create a stunning visual at the same time.
+Having vibrant colours in your yard is a wonderful way to simultaneously improve the mood and create a stunning visual.

 Random planting schemes are a forward-thinking garden design idea as we move towards more wildlife-friendly plant-led gardens.